 - Jessan Hager, MPT, Staff Physical Therapist

 - I specialize in head, neck, jaw, and other sources of facial pain.
-In previous incarnations as a garage-door guy and Web designer/usability guy, I gained an acumen for problem-solving and listening to all kinds of folks.
+In previous incarnations as a garage-door guy and web designer/usability guy, I gained an acumen for problem-solving and listening to all kinds of folks.
 And through traveling the globe via plane, train, bus, boat, etc., I gained even further perspective into what it means to be a human walking this planet.
-These days, a beautiful wife, two little ones, two furry canines and a satisfying career have me at home a lot more.
-I enjoy gardening, cooking, live music and the occasional camping and fishing trip.
+These days a beautiful wife, two little ones, two furry canines and a satisfying career have me at home a lot more.
+I enjoy gardening, cooking, live music, and the occasional camping and fishing trip.

-- Marc Modica, DPT, Rehab Manager, Senior Physical TherapistI am the Rehab Manager and resident “foot guy” at Asheville Family Fitness.
+- Marc Modica, DPT, Rehab Manager, Senior Physical Therapist I am the Rehab Manager and resident “foot guy” at Asheville Family Fitness.
 Originally a 1992 Physical Therapy graduate of The University of Buffalo, I completed my Doctorate in Physical Therapy from Virginia Commonwealth University in 2008.
 I’m also a certified provider of Trigger Point Dry Needling.
 I have worked extensively with all types of clients, using an approach that supports the whole person in attaining optimal health and wellness.
-Outside of work I enjoy hiking, biking, cooking, hunting, woodworking and gardening.
+Outside of work I enjoy hiking, biking, cooking, hunting, woodworking, and gardening.

-I am a cancer survivor, avid outdoorsman, and Land Rover enthusiast.
-When I’m not at work I can be found hiking with my two dogs, Huck and Scout, or at the farm with my wife Lauren riding our two horses.
+- Chris Power, DPT, CSCS, Staff Physical Therapist, Certified Strength & Conditioning Specialist I earned my BS in Exercise Science from the University of North Florida in 2011.
+While there, I became a Certified Strength & Conditioning Specialist and worked in sports performance with NFL athletes during the lockout season.
+I earned my Doctorate in Physical Therapy at the University of St. Augustine in 2015, specializing in manual therapy and orthopedics.
+I’m a cancer survivor, avid outdoorsman, and Land Rover enthusiast.
+When not at work I can be found hiking with my dogs Huck and Scout, or riding horses at the farm with my wife Lauren.
 I’m a proud Jacksonville Jaguars fan and a member of the US Soccer supporters known as the American Outlaws.